These closures are Mar 1, 2019 and extending to July 15 – Aug 1, 2019).

 Hetch Hetchy – Closed area includes Kolana Rock and Wapama Cliff.

 The Rostrum – Lower Merced Canyon.
 Closure includes climbing routes on all sides of the Rostrum formation.
 Super Nova and the Jungle Gym areas remain open.
-Slack-lining is prohibited at the summit and the top of the adjacent cliff.
+All activities including, but not limited to, slacklining, high-lining, and Tyrolean traverse are prohibited at the summit and the top of the adjacent cliff

 Wawona Dome – Closure includes all routes between and including “Cream of the Crop” to “Bark at the Moon”.
 From the base, the first pitch of the closed routes between and including “Lunar Eclipse” to “Bird in Flight” will remain open.

 These amazing webcams give you info about realtime Yosemite Valley conditions.
 They are also a fantastic source of stoke!
 Check them during periods of poor weather to see what is happening in the Valley proper, as it often rains or snows in other areas of the park but the Valley remains unaffected.
 These webcams are provided by the Yosemite Conservancy:

 Fresno: Located just over 2 hours from the El Cap meadow, Fresno International Aiport(FAT) is the closest airport to the Valley.
 YARTS bus service is available(only between May 15 – Sept.
 15) between Fresno and Yosemite.
 Click here to view the schedule.
 After Sept.
 15th there is no bus service(at all) between Fresno and Yosemite, so you have to rent a car or be picked up.
 If traveling by bus during the off season you have to take a bus to Merced, and then switch to a Yarts bus; this usually takes 5-8 hrs (Click here for Yarts schedule from Merced).